Jamesahabyona/Jamesahabyona/README.md

 ###

 Feel free to check out my repositories to see projects related to data cleaning, management, visualization, and analysis, as well as geospatial analysis.
+These projects cover the following areas:

 1. **Web Scraping**: Automating the extraction of data from websites using Python.
 2. **Machine Learning**: Building predictive models using algorithms like regression, classification, and clustering.